-Fireworks: Fireworks of any type are prohibited in camp and are against the law in the Commonwealth of Pennsylvania.
-Items will be confiscated and turned over to the PA State Police for proper disposal.
+Fireworks: Fireworks of any type are prohibited in camp.
+Items will be confiscated and turned over for proper disposal.

 Fishing: Fishing is permitted during daylight hours.
 PA Fish and Game Commission laws must be observed.
 A fishing license is required to fish in accordance with PA State Regulations for those over the age of 16.
+NOTE: Due to on-going repairs to the dam at camp, the lake will not be available for fishing during the 2023 camping season.